Experience TEDxWCC: Beyond One Voice

 the iconic TEDx red circle carpet to share their powerful and transformative ideas.

-all under the umbrella of this year's theme, "Beyond One Voice".
-This is a unique
+under the umbrella of this year's theme, "Beyond One Voice".
+This is a unique opportunity

-opportunity to explore how different viewpoints can lead to innovation, understanding,
+to explore how different viewpoints can lead to innovation, understanding and change.

 Speakers